 Day 1 on your 7 day North Coast 500 Itinerary

-Don’t just drive north as fast as you can as you will miss out.
-To the east side of the NC500 route is the beautiful Black Isle – a great place for detour.
 So make your first stop on your 7 day North Coast 500 itinerary Chanonry Point to go dolphin watching – around 130 bottlenose dolphins live in the waters off the NC500.
-The best time to see the dolphins is on an incoming tide.
+The best time to see the dolphins is on an incoming tide – around 1 hour after low tide.

-You could spend your whole week on the Black Isle, but after your dolphin adventure it is time to head back to the NC500.
+After your dolphin adventure it is time to head back to the NC500.
 On your way, visit the Black Isle Brewery for a tour of this organic brewery and to pick up a couple of beers and lagers to take away.

 In the afternoon, explore the east coast of the North Coast 500 with getting out of the car and going for a walk.
 Two of my favourite walks near the Dornoch Firth include climbing up to the Fyrish Monument – one of the NC500’s hidden gems, the view from the top is well worth the 3-hour round trip walk.
-If you are a Harry Potter fan, take a short walk up the Black Rock Gorge north of Dingwall.
-This ‘box gorge’ appeared in Harry Potter and the Goblet of Fire.

 The town of Dornoch is your destination for the night on your first day of your 7 day NC 500 itinerary.
 Dornoch has lovely independent shops, the Royal Dornoch Golf Club and a lovely beach.
-An alternative stopping point on Day 1 of your 7 day North Coast 500 itinerary is the self catering Birdwatcher’s Cabin.
+Here is where to stay in Dornoch:

 Day 2 on your 7 day North Coast 500 Itinerary

-Leaving Dornoch, it is time to rejoin the north coast 500 route and head north to Golspie to visit Dunrobin Castle – a gorgeous stately home with lovely gardens copied from Versailles.
+Leaving Dornoch, it is time to rejoin the North Coast 500 route and head north to Golspie to visit Dunrobin Castle – a gorgeous stately home with lovely gardens copied from Versailles.
 Dunrobin Castle is a popular spot for Instagrammers – the castle looks like it just fell out of a fairy tale!
 There are also daily Birds of Prey demonstrations.

 At Golspie, don’t miss a walk up to the beautiful waterfalls at the Big Burn and then make a visit to the Jonnie Walker Clynelish distillery which has a great modern restaurant on site.